vsummet/IntroductionToComputerSystems/Labs/0-Linux.md

 This lab will let you working in Linux and using Command Line Interfaces (CLIs).
 Along the way, you'll get some practice with several important Linux sysadmin concepts, including

-  - copying the operating system onto an SD card
-  - logging in to a remote computer using SSH
-  - editing files in the terminal
+  - experience with the fundamental Linux commands
+  - understanding of directory hierarchies and file system organization
+  - understanding of relative and absolute paths
-  - superuser acccounts and `sudo`
+  - understanding of git repos and organization
-  - installing packages with `apt-get`
-  - the `man` command
-  - connecting programs with pipes
+  - experience with basic git commands
-  - talking cows

 ### Pre-lab prep